 Working Applications of Automatic Bollards

-Since automatic bollards are such a versatile choice, they can be useful in a wide variety of applications.
+Since automatic bollards are such a versatile choice, they can be useful in a wide range of applications.
 Some examples for these applications include:

 - Parking lots and garages: When parking lots and garages are full, you need a way to close off entrances temporarily.
 Automatic bollards offer an excellent solution.
 Automatic bollards are also a helpful addition to private parking lots where employees or residents who have access can lower the bollards on command.